ofirmanor/nicetable/README.md

 2. In each numeric column, numbers are printed with the same number of fractional digits, so they align nicely.
 For example, the last column input is 6.901, 6.1 (`float`), 122 (`int`), all printed well-aligned.

-## Main formatting settings
+## Cell adjustment
-#### Cell adjustment
+* Cell contents can be adjusted `left`, `center` or `right` and are space-padded to the width of the longest value in the column.
-Cell contents are automatically space-padded to the width of the longest value (or `value_max_len`), unless adjustment is `compat`.
+Alternatively, cell contents can be kept as-is with `compact` adjustment, though it means that the table vertical lines will not align (this is used in some layouts such as `csv`).
-Cell contents can be otherwise adjusted `left`, `center` or `right`.
+* The default adjustment is `auto`, meaning that numeric columns (those with only numbers or None values) are adjusted `right`, and non-numeric columns are adjusted `left`.
-The default is `auto`, meaning that numeric columns (those with only numbers or None values) are adjusted `right`, and non-numeric columns are adjusted `left`.
+* Numeric columns automatically well-aligned, meaning all their ones digit are printed in the same position.
-Numeric columns automatically well-aligned, meaning all their ones digit are printed in the same position.
 To print them as strings, add a `strict_` prefix to the adjust, like `strict_left`.
 For example:
 ````
 +-----------------+-------------------+------------------+---------------+-----------------+----------------+
 |  standard left  |  standard center  |  standard right  |  strict_left  |  strict_center  |  strict_right  |